francoto/akaze/README.md

 Major optimizations are possible, but this is work in progress.
 These optimizations will relax the constraint of having results that are identical to the original code.

+## Matcher
+A not very optimized matcher is also provided.
+It returns a std::vector<std::vector<cv::DMatch>> with the two closest matches.

 ## Benchmarks
 The following benchmarks are measured on the img1.pgm in the iguazu dataset provided by the original authors, and are averages over 100 runs.
 The computer is a 16 core Xeon running at 2.6 GHz with 32 GB of RAM and an Nvidia Titan X (Maxwell).
 The operating system is Ubuntu 14.04, with CUDA 8.0.